Djursland: Landscape

-Even on hilly Djursland, only a few of the hills rise above 70 metres above sea level and none higher than 140 metres.
+Even on hilly Djursland, only a few of the hills rise above 70 m above sea level and none higher than 140 m.
 As in the rest of Denmark, excluding the remote island of Bornholm, there is no surface bedrock - neither above nor below the sea -, as Djursland's landscapes were formed by complex and non-uniform glacial movements with related meltwater flows, in the span of the last three ice ages.

 Coastlines: Djursland is surrounded by sea on three sides, and has three corresponding distinct types of coastline.
 Variation is a common denominator for Djursland's coastal geography, as well as the inland geography.